reasonwithoutrestraint/site/Original/Metaethical Overview.md

 Incompatible:
 1. Moral facts are independent of any agent's contingent desires.
-2. Moral facts necessarily provide mandatory practical reasons.
+2. Moral facts provide necessary practical reasons (perhaps even overriding).
 3. Desires are necessary for reasons for action.
 4. There are no necessary desires in all rational agents
 5. There are moral facts.